-Let’s say you invest $10,000 on January 1 of this year.
+So let’s say you invest $10,000 on January 1.
 You then receive a 7% return on that money over the next 12 months.

-Most of the increase in the account over the year came from you saving $10,000.
+Notice that most of the increase in the account over the year came from you saving $10,000.
 The $700 is only a small portion.

-Now, let’s say you’ve done a great job saving over your lifetime and you now have $1,000,000 to invest.
+Now, let’s say you’ve done a great job saving over a long period of time.
+You have $1,000,000 to invest.
 Again, you invest that money on January 1 and you earn 7% over the next 12 months.

 By the end of the year you have $1,070,000 in your account.
 The investment return was $70,000.

 The takeaway?
 Your return creates a much bigger impact when you’re working with bigger balances.

 Obsessing over your rate of return when you haven’t even started investing, or letting that be the thing that stops you from investing (because you’re waiting for the promise of an optimal return) makes no sense and is only stopping you from using your real advantage in investing right now: time.

 The returns don’t matter as much early on, when you’re getting started.
 Don’t worry about them to the point that that’s your reason for not investing… or worse, your reason for not bothering with saving at all.